 Easier said than done actually since it’s hard to retain the essence of every name with a few letters missing.
 (Flickr and Tumblr were just really lucky)

 Plus, we didn’t want to be the company full of pretentious creative-types who began every conversation about ourselves by correcting people’s spelling!

 Sure, the domain and trademark had long since been trademarked.
-But if we dropped just one letter from the name and spelt it as ROCKETSHP, we were sweet as.
-And as we liked to joke later, “There’s no ‘I’ in Rocketshp.
+But if we dropped just one letter from the name and spelled it as ROCKETSHP, we were sweet as.
+And as we liked to joke later, “There’s no ‘I’ in ROCKETSHP.
 We’re a team”